HAMZA310/datascience/Predicting_Credit_Risk/README.md

 Click 'Predicting_Credit_Risk.ipynb' above to view the Python code.
-The breakdown of sections for 'Predicting Credit Risk' is shown below.
+The breakdown of sections is shown below.

 #Predicting Credit Risk